vcl/vcl/doc/DEVELOPMENT.md

 ### Dependencies

-Use the `@use ...` syntax on top of your file if your module has dependencies to another module.
+Use the `@use ...` syntax on top of your `.scss` file if your module has dependencies to another module.
 Most modules need to use the `theme` to access variables.

 ```scss
 @use "../theme";